ppy/osu-wiki/news/2019-02-05-new-changes-to-star-rating-performance-points.md

 ## Highly spaced streams

-Streams with very high spacing between hitcircles have been tuned down a bit.
-These plays are still quite impressive and worth a lot, just not quite as much as before.
+The difficulty rating of streams with very high spacing between hitcircles has been decreased slightly.
+These plays are still quite impressive and worth a lot, but not as much as before.

 ![](https://user-images.githubusercontent.com/1329837/52332956-57736f80-2a3f-11e9-9263-a911bede5cff.png)